MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/sofs-overview.md

 ---
 title: Scale-Out File Server for application data overview
-description: Overview of the Scale-Out File Server feature for Windows Server 201 R2 and Windows Server 2012. ms.topic: article
+description: Scale-Out File Server is designed to provide scale-out file shares that are continuously available for file-based server application storage.
+Scale-out file shares provides the ability to share the same folder from multiple nodes of the same cluster.
+This scenario focuses on how to plan for and deploy Scale-Out File Server. ms.topic: article
 author: JasonGerend
 ms.author: jgerend
 manager: lizross
-ms.date: 04/26/2018
+ms.date: 09/29/2020
 ms.localizationpriority: medium
 ---
 # Scale-Out File Server for application data overview

->Applies to: Windows Server 2012 R2, Windows Server 2012, Windows Server 2016, Windows Server 2019
+>Applies to: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-Scale-Out File Server is a feature that is designed to provide scale-out file shares that are continuously available for file-based server application storage.
+Scale-Out File Server is designed to provide scale-out file shares that are continuously available for file-based server application storage.
 Scale-out file shares provides the ability to share the same folder from multiple nodes of the same cluster.
 This scenario focuses on how to plan for and deploy Scale-Out File Server.

 You can deploy and configure a clustered file server by using either of the following methods: